-The EL296DFV is shipped with vent exhaust / air intake connection at the top cap.
-See FIGURE 19.
+The EL296DFE is shipped with vent exhaust / air intake connection at the top cap.
+See FIGURE 20.
 Using parts provided, the furnace may be field modified to have these connections on the right side of the furnace cabinet.
-See FIGURE 22 and follow the steps below.
+See FIGURE 23 and follow the steps below.
 For left side venting order kit 87W73.

 - 1 Remove inner blower door. - 2 Loosen hose clamps which attach rubber fittings to the white PVC pipes inside the vestibule area.
-See FIGURE 19. - 3 Loosen the clamp which secures the pipes at the blower deck.
-See FIGURE 19. - 4 Remove white PVC pipes, slide up and out thru the top cap. - 5 Remove the black plastic fitting in top cap which previously aligned the PVC pipes. - 6 Remove the remaining parts of the pipe clamp at the blower deck. - 7 Remove the sheet metal patch plate on the side of the cabinet which covers the openings for side venting option.
+See FIGURE 20. - 3 Loosen the clamp which secures the pipes at the blower deck.
+See figure 20. - 4 Remove white PVC pipes, slide up and out thru the top cap. - 5 Remove the black plastic fitting in top cap which previously aligned the PVC pipes. - 6 Remove the remaining parts of the pipe clamp at the blower deck. - 7 Remove the sheet metal patch plate on the side of the cabinet which covers the openings for side venting option.
 Save screws for reuse. - 8 Re-use the patch plate to cover the hole in the top cap.
-See FIGURE 20.
+See FIGURE 21.
 Remove the 2 screws which secure the top cap to the furnace on the right side and re-install securing the right edge of the patch plate and the right side of the top cap to the furnace.
-Use 2 self-drilling sheet metal screws (provided) to finish securing the left edge of the patch plate on the left side. - 9 Use a utility knife to cut out the cabinet insulation for the right side vent / air intake. - 10 -Install the two 90° street elbows (provided) through the side of the cabinet.
+Use 2 self-drilling sheet metal screws (provided) to finish securing the left edge of the patch plate on the left side. - 9 Use a utility knife to cut out the cabinet insulation for the right side vent / air intake.
+10 -Install the two 90° street elbows (provided) through the side of the cabinet.
 The male side of each elbow should extend down through the blower deck and connect to the rubber fittings below.
-Once the elbows are properly positioned, tighten each clamp. - 11 -Peel protective backing from side vent sealing gaskets (2) and apply to side vent sealing plates (2) as shown in FIGURE 22.
+Once the elbows are properly positioned, tighten each clamp.

-- 12 -Install the side vent sealing plates and gaskets on the exterior of the cabinet as shown in FIGURE 22.
+- 10 -Install the two 90° street elbows (provided) through the side of the cabinet.
+The male side of each elbow should extend down through the blower deck and connect to the rubber fittings below.
+Once the elbows are properly positioned, tighten each clamp. - 11 Peel protective backing from side vent sealing gaskets (2) and apply to side vent sealing plates (2) as shown in FIGURE 23. - 12 -Install the side vent sealing plates and gaskets on the exterior of the cabinet as shown in FIGURE 23.
 Secure with six mounting screws (four reused and two provided from bag assembly).
-Holes are pre-punched in the parts and cabinet, no drilling is required. - 13 -Install sheet metal screws (provided) to seal extra two holes in cabinet not used with side vent clamps.
+Holes are pre-punched in the parts and cabinet, no drilling is required. - 13 Install sheet metal screws (provided) to seal extra two holes in cabinet not used with side vent clamps.